explosion/spaCy/website/docs/usage/training.md

 > #### Note on frozen components
 >
 > Even though frozen components are not **updated** during training, they will
-> still **run** during training and evaluation.
-This is very important, because
+> still **run** during evaluation.
+This is very important, because they may
-> they may still impact your model's performance – for instance, a sentence
+> still impact your model's performance – for instance, a sentence boundary
-> boundary detector can impact what the parser or entity recognizer considers a
+> detector can impact what the parser or entity recognizer considers a valid
-> valid parse.
-So the evaluation results should always reflect what your
+> parse.
+So the evaluation results should always reflect what your pipeline will
-> pipeline will produce at runtime.
+> produce at runtime.

 ```ini
 [nlp]